3igrik/3igrik/README.md

 ### About me :)

 ❤️️ I love programming!) </br>
-⌛  I want to have time to doomething super good in my life. </br>
+⌛  I want to have time to something super good in my life. </br>
 🗔  I'm in Front-end development now </br>
 ____
 ## 🛠 Tech Stack